luslab/oz-bulk-rnaseq/G. Read Quantification.md

 > # Read Quantification
 We first use RNA seq to determine the abundance of mRNA (cDNA) fragments, rather than the composition of the fragments.

-Different ways to quantify mRNA abundances:
+Different ways to quantify mRNA abundances of known genes and transcripts:
-1. Counts: The number of reads overlapping with a transcript.
+1. Raw Counts: The number of reads overlapping with a transcript.
 2. RPKM/FPKM: Reads/Fragments per kilobase of transcript per millions of read mapped.
 3. TPM: Transcripts per million